Cray-HPE/docs-sat/docs/cne-install.md

 1. Copy the release distribution gzipped tar file to `ncn-m001`.

-   Whether you are upgrading SAT alone or with other supported products, copy the file in the same media directory as all other supported products.

-   **NOTE:** The `cne-install` command installs all files in the media directory by default.
+   The `cne-install` command installs all files in the media directory by default.
 If you are upgrading SAT alone, ensure only the SAT tarball is in the media directory.